SNAPSHOT-India stocks, rupee, swaps, call at close

 OVERNIGHT INDEXED SWAPS:

-The one-year overnight indexed swap rate INRAMONMI1Y= was up 1 bps at 7.01%, while the benchmark five-year swap rate INRSMONMI5Y= rose 6 bps to 6.70%.
+The one-year overnight indexed swap rate INRAMONMI1Y= was down 3 bps at 7.00%, while the benchmark five-year swap rate INRSMONMI5Y= fell 2 bps to 6.66%.

 CALL MONEY/REPOS: